entur/gha-maven-central/README-gradle-publish.md

 ```

 ## Multi-module projects
-Do not configure individual submodles.
+Do not configure individual submodules.
 In the root build file, go with

 ```
 id 'org.jreleaser' version '1.18.0' apply false